 “A Flexible Fabric of Inflexible Parts,” 2015, is an eleven-piece sculpture, composed of borosilicate glass on a surface of painted wood and aluminum, with glass components on top.
-In 2016, she made a large-scale picture “A Flexible Fabric of Inflexible Parts III” as a theater curtain for the Vienna State Opera.
+In 2016, they made a large-scale picture “A Flexible Fabric of Inflexible Parts III” as a theater curtain for the Vienna State Opera.
 Red images are printed on plastic-nets and are fixed onto the safety curtain with magnets.

-Auerbach was to have her first museum survey, “S v Z,” at the San Francisco Museum of Modern Art (SFMOMA) in April, 2020.
-It spanned 16 years of her career and had to be postponed until 2021 because of COVID-19.
-Her work has been exhibited at the Whitney Museum of American Art, the New Museum, MoMAPS1, and the Museum of Contemporary Art in Turin, Italy.
+Auerbach was to have their first museum survey, “S v Z,” at the San Francisco Museum of Modern Art (SFMOMA) in April, 2020.
+It spanned 16 years of their career and had to be postponed until 2021 because of COVID-19.
+When it did open in December, their exhibit presented Auerbach as an avatar of the era of particle accelerators, electron microscopes, and CAD renderings of polytopes in videos, floor sculptures, and paintings.
+Recently They are working with wafer-thin lattices made from granulated colored glass called frit.
+They are making a series of frit lace patterns, which they fuse to thicker pieces of solid glass.

-Her work is included in the collections of New York’s Museum of Modern Art, the Whitney Museum of American Art, and the Centre Pompidou among others.
+Auerbach’s work has been exhibited at the Whitney Museum of American Art, the New Museum, MoMA PS1, and the Museum of Contemporary Art in Turin, Italy.
+Their work is included in the collections of New York’s Museum of Modern Art, the Whitney Museum of American Art, and the Centre Pompidou among others.